Guslaier/Guslaier/README.md

 <br />

 I am a senior Computer Science student at **Rajamangala University of Technology Krungthep**, passionate about building robust backend systems, full-stack applications, and solving complex problems.
-Based in Phuket / Bangkok, Thailand 🇹🇭.
+Based in Bangkok, Thailand 🇹🇭.

 ---